GoogleChrome/web.dev/src/site/content/en/blog/video-basics/index.md

 Simply adding a video to your website will add a new realm of engagement for your customers, but it is important that you deliver the content properly&mdash;ensuring that the playback of the video is seamless and without stalls.
-Using the built in attributes of the video tag can greatly help you deliver flawless video to everyone who visits your website.
+Using the built in attributes of the &lt;video> tag can greatly help you deliver flawless video to everyone who visits your website.